rmvxmir/decentralized-voting/d-voting/documentation.md

 ## Real life cases (inspirations)
 - **UniSwap DAO;**
-- **MakerDAO;**
-- **Compound Finance**: In 2023, Compound DAO voted to add support for new collateral types, with COMP holders proposing and voting on-chain.
+- **Compound Finance**: Compound DAO voted to add support for new collateral types, with COMP holders proposing and voting on-chain.
 The process used delegated voting and was fully transparent. (https://www.sciencedirect.com/science/article/pii/S2096720924000216#se0030)
-- **Aragon-Based DAOs**: In 2024, an Aragon-based DAO (e.g., a community fund) voted to allocate treasury funds for a new project, using token-weighted voting and delegation. (https://blog.colony.io/8-essential-voting-mechanisms-in-daos/)
+- **Aragon-Based DAOs**: An Aragon-based DAO (e.g., a community fund) voted to allocate treasury funds for a new project, using token-weighted voting and delegation. (https://blog.colony.io/8-essential-voting-mechanisms-in-daos/)

 ## Description of the Stages of Work